cakephp/docs/en/views/json-and-xml-views.rst

 Using Data Views with the Serialize Key
 =======================================

-The ``_serialize`` key is a special view variable that indicates which other view variable(s) should be serialized when using a data view.
+The ``serialize`` option indicates which view variable(s) should be serialized when using a data view.
 This lets you skip defining template files for your controller actions if you don't need to do any custom formatting before your data is converted into json/xml.

 If you need to do any formatting or manipulation of your view variables before generating the response, you should use template files.
-The value of ``_serialize`` can be either a string or an array of view variables to serialize::
+The value of ``serialize`` can be either a string or an array of view variables to serialize::

     namespace App\Controller;